 Pakistan.
-During the war in Afghanistan, the U.S. and NATO relied heavily on logistical supply lines running through Pakistan to resupply coalition forces in Afghanistan.
+During the early stages of the war in Afghanistan, the U.S. and NATO relied heavily on logistical supply lines running through Pakistan to resupply anti-Taliban coalition forces.
 Supplies and fuel were carried on transportation routes from the port at Karachi to Afghan-Pakistani border crossing points at Torkham in the Khyber Pass and Chaman in Baluchistan province.
-During the initial years of the Afghan war, about 80 percent of U.S. and NATO supplies traveled through Pakistani territory.
-This amount decreased to around 50 percent-60 percent as the U.S. shifted to northern routes and when U.S.-Pakistan relations deteriorated significantly because of U.S. drone strikes, continued Pakistani support to Taliban militants, and the fallout surrounding the U.S. raid on Osama bin Laden's hideout in Abbottabad on May 2, 2011.
+For roughly the first decade of the war, about 80 percent of U.S. and NATO supplies traveled through Pakistani territory.
+This amount has decreased progressively as the U.S. and allied troop presence has shrunk.